French Pastry Foundation Level

 This Tart is a lovely dessert for the the holiday season.
 It brings together all the flavors of mulled wine and uses some of the key elements you have learned in this course.
 Pâte Sucrée is the base, together with a crème d’amande and the tart is topped with a red wine glaze.

 Part 2 introduces more complicated Pastry techniques and recipes such as Pâte a Choux, Profiteroles, Paris-Brest and Chocolate Éclairs.
 These lessons will increase your mastery of the fundamentals and let you create some of the most delicious French pastries like a professional.

-Meringue is a whipped mixture of sugar and egg whites.
+French meringue is a whipped mixture of sugar and egg whites.
 There are 3 types of meringue, French, Swiss and Italian.
-In this lesson you will learn the differences and make the French and Swiss versions.
-French Meringue is used in soufflés and Swiss Meringue is used for cooking crisp meringue cake layers.
+In this lesson you will learn to make the French version.
+It is most often used in soufflés and pastries.

 Meringue with strawberries and chantilly cream.
 This recipe brings together the techniques from the previous lessons into a delicious fresh delightful dessert.